varjakm/Andmetehnika_projekt/README.md

 Afghanistan,AF,AFG,004,ISO 3166-2:AF,Asia,Southern Asia,"",142,034,""

 In that file for each country, given are its name, country codes in different formats and regions, sub-regions and their codes
-Important for us: 'Country Name' corresponds to 'name' and 'Country Code' corresponds to 'alpha-3' column, which permits joining
+Important for us: 'Country Name' corresponds to 'name' and 'Country Code' corresponds to 'alpha-3' column, which permits joining to get dataframes:

 gdp_per_capita with countries --> df_gdppcap,
 life_expectancy with countries --> df_lifeexp,